ISISComputingGroup/ibex_user_manual/Python-3.md

-**Most common problem that everyone is facing at this moment when trying to use futurize is `failed to create process`.
-If you are having this issue with futurize please reinstall futurize.
+**Most common error that everyone is getting right now when trying to use futurize is `failed to create process`.
+If you are having this issue with futurize, please reinstall futurize.
 This can be done by uninstalling and installing it again using the following steps.**

 **1. Python -m pip uninstall future**